JKaram/Linked-List/README.md

 # Mystery of the Linked List

-In preparation for a job interviews, I have been using sites like [Codewars](https://www.codewars.com/dashboard) or [LeetCode](https://leetcode.com/).
+In preparation for job interviews, I have been using sites like [Codewars](https://www.codewars.com/dashboard) or [LeetCode](https://leetcode.com/).
 I load a question, think long and hard, struggle for a while, and eventually find a solution.

 Every once in a while I see a question that requires the use of a linked list.
 My first reaction is that these are fancy names for arrays.
 Arrays are something that I see regularly and are easy to work with.
 What is this mysterious linked list?